 Website: SM Bowling

-Who says you can’t mix fun with doing something healthy?
+If you think that the fun activities in Manila can’t go hand in hand with health and well-being, think again.
 Aside from getting you pumped on adrenaline, wall climbing is also a great way to boost your cardio endurance and conquer another challenge you never knew you could take on.
-You can wall climb at The Portal in Greenfield District, Mandaluyong City, and rates here stat at PHP 400 (8 USD) for a day pass.
+You can wall climb at The Portal in Greenfield District, Mandaluyong City, and rates here start at PHP 400 (8 USD) for a day pass.

 Wall Climbing at The Portal